Burke Museum of Natural History and Culture Seattle

 Closed New Year's Day, Christmas, Fourth of July, and Thanksgiving

-The Burke Museum offers education school tours, Burke Boxes that can be used in the classroom, teacher workshops and a variety of resources. .
+The Burke Museum offers education school tours, Burke Boxes that can be used in the classroom, teacher workshops and a variety of resources!
+Great learning fun for students.

-The Burke Museum Cafe, renowned for its 18th-century French pine paneling and warm atmosphere, makes a perfect place to relax, study, or socialize.
-The Cafe features an assortment of pastries, sandwiches, and salads, as well as a multitude of juices, teas, coffee, and espresso drinks.
-Burke members receive a 10% discount at the Cafe.
-For current Cafe hours, visit www.burkemuseum.org.
+The Burke Museum Cafe, renowned for its 18th-century French pine paneling is where you can pick up great pastries, an sandwiches, and salads, as well as a multitude of juices, teas, coffee, and espresso drinks. .

 Any Top Tips?